Brewery and the Beast

 I met lots of happy people on my travels from booth to booth.
 Although Calgary has had a very smoky August due to the BC fires that has not dampened our spirit for outdoor BBQ.
 This event was sold out.

 The event has been growing in size year after year and this year was moved to Fort Calgary from the Pumphouse location.
 This new venue gives ample space for the many, many vendors that offer up their amazing cuisine.

 The MENU for this event will blow you away!

 Beers and Wines

-With the purchase of a ticket you are given more than enough drink tickets to wash down all that wonderful protein.
+With the purchase of a ticket, you are given more than enough drink tickets to washing down all that wonderful protein.

 Phillips Brewing and Malting Co. had lots of refreshing beer to choose from, my new fave is this Solaris which is a white peach ale.
 So refreshing on a hot summer day!!